Partners Program Overview

 To apply for this scholarship, complete and submit the online application by August 23, 2019.

-**Acceptance of this scholarship will require your participation in the Partners' Program events during the conference.
-Please note, you will be required to return the scholarship money if you are unable to attend the conference and the program activities.
+**Acceptance of this scholarship will require your participation in the Partners Program events during the conference.
+Note that you will be required to return the scholarship money if you are unable to attend the conference and the program activities.
 Recipient(s) agree to be recognized at partner events.

 You can contribute directly to help other member partners share in the fun and learning experience of the annual conference.